JenilMacwan/Docshare-Student/README.md

 ## 📱 Features

-- 📤 Upload assignments, notes, and reports
+- 📤 Find assignments, notes, and reports in oneplace
-- 📥 View documents shared by faculty
+- 📥 View and Download documents shared by faculty
 - 🔄 Real-time sync with Firebase
 - 🤖 Built to support Gemini API for smart query solving and research *(integration required)*
 - 🎓 Simple, clean, and student-friendly interface